 Despite very cute graphics, and a strong green offering, we feel these diapers did not perform well enough in our testing relative to other eco/health brands to justify the higher price.
 Both BAMBO Nature and Nature Babycare scored higher overall, and both were higher in the key metric of absorption.
 In addition, they both scored better in the eco/health; metrics that green diapers should excel in.
 Both are significantly cheaper than Honest.
 This diaper wasn't bad, it did rank 5 out of 24 in our tests, a bump up from last year, but its high price still makes us shy away from recommending this diaper.
 It just isn't as good as diapers that are cheaper.

 A History of Misleading Marketing Claims

-Synthetic Chemical Free, or Ummm, Actually Not?
+Synthetic Chemical Free, Ummm, Not Really